Big 4 men's basketball coaches mull potential changes to 3-point line

 “Some of those were the most successful coaches we had, and they wanted to change it from the way it was,” Witherspoon said.
 “I’m not surprised now, because the 3-point arc kind of neutralizes athleticism a bit.
 The harder that shot is, then the less of an effect it might have.
 But people will master it from that distance.”

 Beilein also believes the change is a positive because players’ roles on the court have changed.
-In particular, a post player on some teams might not just be a strong inside presence – he might also be a versatile long-range shooter.
+In particular, a post player on some teams might not just be a strong inside presence, he might be a versatile long-range shooter.

 “You see that the traditional 5-man (center) is no longer,” Beilein said.
 “Those 5-men out there are very skilled, and they can play on the perimeter.
 A change like this might affect a few teams, but I’d be shocked if more teams aren’t in favor of it.
 Just because the line moves back, it doesn’t mean you have to shoot it.”

-Schmidt is also a proponent of the change, because of how the game is played worldwide.
+Schmidt is a proponent of the change because of how the game is played worldwide.

 “Some guys are for it, and some of the old-school guys want to keep it the way it is,” Schmidt said.
 “It’s been instituted because most of the coaches want it.
 We fought the FIBA stuff for a long time, and the rationale was, ‘Well, we invented the game, so why are we changing it?’
 But the game is so international now, and we have to change it.”